ungreanable/StockValueCalculator/README.md

 # StockValueCalculator

-Stock Value Calculator (Margin of Safety, Intrinsic Value) from Financial statements
+Stock Value Calculator API (Margin of Safety, Intrinsic Value) from Financial statements

 Live-Running on Firebase Functions
 <br>source financial statements from SET.OR.TH